erdnaxe/aube/README.md

-To migrate from Re2o, please go to commit `f69c88d8fe14546f33ceb1e4e2adbea85a0b5de3` on Re2o dev branche, migrate data, then switch to Aube.
+To migrate from Re2o, please go to commit `f69c88d8fe14546f33ceb1e4e2adbea85a0b5de3` on Re2o dev branche, make new migrations, migrate data, then switch to Aube.